SAMIVo007/Bhookh/README.md

 ## Step 2: Install Dependencies

-Make sure you have all required dependencies installed:
+Run `npm install` to make sure you have all required dependencies installed:

 - React Navigation
 - Zustand for state management